 - Can occur with Ozempic:

-- reactions at the site of injection, such as redness or discomfort
+- reactions at the site of injection, such as skin discoloration or discomfort

 - Can occur with both Rybelsus and Ozempic: